lukaszbudnik/pintor/README.md

 +----------------------+
 ```

-**Page Structure (4096 bytes):**
+#### Page Structure

-Each 4KB page consists of a fixed-size header and a data section that contains the WAL entries.
+Each page consists of a fixed-size header and a data section that contains the WAL entries.

 ```
 +------------------------------------------------+